matt7salomon/matt7salomon.github.io/README.md

 This project was a deep learning use-case to detect cancer from mammograms and had to have a high recall.
 The final results would be triaged by a physician and it was important that all positive cases are caught.
 The results were presented to the customer using metrics such as accuracy, precision, and recall.

 ### Real time object detection in the road for a self driving car (deep learning):
 Used deep learning and a YOLO algorithm to detect objects from thousands of images and videos collected by cars dashcam.
-Per clients request the method was implemented in Tensorflow, Caffe, Pytorch, and mxnet for a quick comparison.
+Per clients request the method was implemented in Tensorflow, Pytorch, and other platforms for a quick comparison.
 The final deployed algorithm would detect pedestrians, trucks, SUVs, sedans, and bicycles as well as road signs.
 > [!NOTE]
 > This product went into production for a Japanese car manufacturer.
 Not sure if they still use this version or changed to a different product as YOLO has advanced and improved a lot since.